keepkey/mbhd-maven/README.md

 ## DO NOT RELY ON THESE SNAPSHOTS FOR PRODUCTION !

+These snapshots are not actively maintained beyond what Bitcoin Solutions developers need for their immediate purposes.

+Always use the final releases from the official repositories in your own code.

 ## Configuring projects to use Travis and Maven

 To allow Travis builds that use Maven artifacts that are not in Maven Central, provide the following